thirumurthis/Learnings/argocd/Manage_multi_env_with_argocd_apps_in_any_namespace.md

 - role: worker  # confifgured but worker node not utlized
 ```

-Use the above configuration to create Kind cluster with below command, ensure the Docker Desktop is running.
+Below command is used to creaet the Kind cluster, with the above configuration.
+Ensure the Docker Desktop is running.

 ```
 kind create cluster --config kind_argocd_config.yaml
 ```

-### Install Kuberentes Gateway
+### Deploy Kuberentes Gateway

 To install the Kubernetes Gateway to the cluster, we use below command